Substantial and practical completion are terms commonly discussed once a contract reaches completion.

 Disputes arise due to either the contractor showing no interest in remedying defects or the Engineer becoming overzealous in finding faults to keep the contractor on-site to save maintenance costs, especially in real estate projects.

 Nevertheless, a final completion certificate is always not the end of the story for the contractor; as he is obliged under the law to attend to serious structural defects for up to 10 years, also he will be liable to remedy defects for which he has given guarantees which extend beyond the date of the final completion.
-In reality, a construction contract may not achieve financial closure until after ten years of completi
+In reality, a construction contract may not achieve financial closure until after ten years of completion.

 No comments: